singhaniasnigdha/Interactive-Lab-Hub/Lab 6/README.md

 ### The Architecture

-We create 2 topics for the leader and player to communicate on: `IDD/hangman_leader` and `IDD/hangman_player`, respectively.
+We create 2 topics for the leader and player to communicate on: `IDD/hangman_leader` and `IDD/hangman_player`.

 <!-- Be clear to document where input, output and computation occur, and label all parts and connections.
 For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music? -->

 Several sensors are used by the leader and the player.
-These are: <br>
+These are:

 **The Leader** <br>
 * Mini PiTFT Display
 * OLED Display